 George P. Johnson (GPJ), the world’s leading experiential marketing agency, has announced the promotion of Brian Neville to General Manager for its Boston and New York offices.
 In his new role, Neville will be responsible for ensuring success for agency clients, supporting agency growth, managing existing accounts, building teams and cultivating healthy cultural environments.
-Both offices have seen rapid growth in the past year, reaching nearly 150 employees and servicing major clients like IBM, Macy’s, Google, Conduent and The US Pavilion at World Expo 2020.
+Both offices have seen rapid growth in the past year, reaching nearly 150 employees and servicing major clients like IBM, Macy’s, Google, and Conduent.

 “I’m honored by the opportunity and look forward to continuing my GPJ journey in two cities I love,” said Brian on his appointment.
 “GPJ is a very special place — you won’t find another agency that matches our client commitment, quality of work, broad service offering and world class talent.
 I’m excited to play an expanded role and am dedicated to supporting our team as they continue to delight our clients, innovate our industry and build upon George P. Johnson’s rich legacy.”